Strain-driven phonon topological phase transition impedes thermal transport in titanium monoxide: Acknowledgments

 \section{Acknowledgments}

-X.Y. acknowledges support from the Natural Science Foundation of China (NSFC) (Grant No. 12004254) and the Chongqing Natural Science Foundation (Grant No. CSTB2022NSCQ-MSX0834).
+X.Y. acknowledges support from the Natural Science Foundation of China (NSFC) (Grant Nos.
+12374038 and 12147102.) and the Chongqing Natural Science Foundation (Grant No. CSTB2022NSCQ-MSX0834).
+X.J. acknowledges support form the Foundation of Chongqing Normal University (Grant No. 23XLB015).
 D.-S. Ma. acknowledges support from the NSFC (Grants No. 12204074) and the China National Postdoctoral Program for Innovative Talent (Grant No. BX20220367).
-X.L. and X.J. acknowledge support from the National Key R$\&$D Program of China (Grant No. 2018YFC1900500), the Foundation Research Fund for NSFC (Grant No. U1902217), and Chongqing Outstanding Youth Project (Grant No. CSTC2019JCYJJQX0024).
+X.L. acknowledge support from the National Key R$\&$D Program of China (Grant No. 2018YFC1900500), the Foundation Research Fund for NSFC (Grant No. U1902217), and Chongqing Outstanding Youth Project (Grant No. CSTC2019JCYJJQX0024).
 Simulations have been performed on Hefei advanced computing center.